philipkurian/philipkurian.github.io/_posts/2019-01-21-explicit-vs-implicit-wait.md

 Implicit wait would cause a delayed start and generally advised not to be used.
 Also different browsers implement implicit wait in different ways and a consistent performace is not guaranteed.

+There is no surprise if your automation is running terribly slow if you mix these two different types of waits together